 A de facto relationship exists when two people, regardless of gender, live together on a genuine domestic basis and share a committed relationship.
 Unlike marriage, there’s no formal ceremony or registration required.
 However, your legal rights and obligations towards each other can be similar to those of married couples if you separate.

-In reality, as a relationship progresses, you can’t be certain of exactly when or whether you and your partner are de facto married.
-This can be alarming for many people because uncertainty about your legal status as a couple means uncertainty about whether or not your partner has a claim over a share of your property if you were to break up.
-A casual relationship can easily transform into a de facto marriage; if you are considering breaking up with a long-term partner, you should be aware of what might happen after the relationship ends with regard to de-facto relationship entitlements.
+There is no specific factor that determines exactly when or whether you and your partner are de facto married.
+This can be concerning if you break up with a partner and you’re not 100% sure of your position – uncertainty about your legal status as a couple means uncertainty about whether or not your partner has a claim over a share of your property if you separate.

 How do I know if my partner and I are de facto married?